LALM-as-a-Judge: Benchmarking Large Audio-Language Models for Safety Evaluation in Multi-Turn Spoken Dialogues: Experimental Results

 \paragraph{One evaluation task, many operating points.} Across all configurations, increasing severity generally lowers the predicted safety score (Fig.~\ref{fig:scoreVseverity}).
 Yet the magnitude of that drop ($\mathrm{Sens}$), the preservation of severity ordering ($\mathrm{Spec}$), and the dependence on where the unsafe turn appears (PB) vary substantially with (i) the judge model, (ii) the input modality, (iii) the transcription source (GT vs.\ Whisper-based), and (iv) the prompting strategy.

+\paragraph{Expanded LALM coverage reveals distinct modality regimes.} To make the newly evaluated LALMs directly comparable with the original open LALM set, Table~\ref{tab:expanded_lalm_profile} reports a compact modality profile for the six LALM judges.
+The added models sharpen the conclusion that modality is not a monotone improvement: Qwen2.5-Omni is audio-dominant for $\mathrm{Sens}$ but weak for $\mathrm{Spec}$, Gemini is conservative and stable across modalities, and MiniCPM remains near a floor operating point despite audio access.

-\paragraph{Sens differs sharply across model families.} With GT transcriptions, the LLaMA judge exhibits the largest worst-case safety drop, achieving $\mathrm{Sens}$ 0.457 (95\% CI: [0.436, 0.480]).
+\paragraph{Sens differs sharply across model families.} In the full corpus-wide evaluation summarized in Fig.~\ref{fig:sensVcategory}, with GT transcriptions, the LLaMA judge exhibits the largest worst-case safety drop, achieving $\mathrm{Sens}$ 0.457 (95\% CI: [0.436, 0.480]).
 The LALMs peak lower in their best-performing modalities: Flamingo reaches 0.280 (95\% CI: [0.221, 0.337]) with multimodality, Qwen reaches 0.231 (95\% CI: [0.211, 0.252]) with multimodality, and MERaLiON has 0.23 (95\% CI: [0.215, 0.243]) in audio.

 \paragraph{Spec is not implied by Sens and vice versa.} While under GT transcriptions the highest $\mathrm{Spec}$ is also achieved by the LLaMA (0.941, 95\% CI: [0.930, 0.953]), MERaLiON in transcription-only is close (0.937, 95\% CI: [0.919, 0.952]) and with added audio, MERaLiON remains comparably high (0.923, 95\% CI: [0.906, 0.938]).
 Qwen attains its best $\mathrm{Spec}$ with audio and transcriptions (0.800, 95\% CI: [0.770, 0.827]), whereas Flamingo is strongest in transcription-only (0.824, 95\% CI: [0.787, 0.857]) despite much lower $\mathrm{Sens}$.